-Hurdle requirements include attendance at 80% of tutorials and practical sessions
+- Attendance at 80% of tutorials and practical sessions

-Completion of 'Apply First Aid' and professional conduct
+- Completion of 'Apply First Aid' Certification

 - Professional conduct: Students are required to demonstrate professional behaviour in communication (written or verbal) with department staff and clinical educators in order to pass the unit.

 Summative assessment tasks:

-End of semester written examinations: 30%.
+- End of semester written examination (3 hours) (30%)

 All assessment tasks must be completed to a pass grade standard to complete this unit.

-7.5 hours of lectures, 6.5 hours of tutorials and 4 hours of client centred learning (small group teaching), 2 hours of supported learning and 4 hours of physiotherapy practical sessions.Students will also be expected to undertake private study and preparation in addition to assigned self-directed study related to the material in the unit manual and further required reading.
+Workload is 7.5 hours of lectures, 6.5 hours of tutorials and 4 hours of client centred learning (small group teaching), 2 hours of supported learning and 4 hours of physiotherapy practical sessions.Students will also be expected to undertake private study and preparation in addition to assigned self-directed study related to the material in the unit manual and further required reading.